 There are no definitions for this policy at this time.

 • Employees are required to make advance arrangements to utilize this benefit.
-Consultation with their supervisor and Debbie Thompson, policy coordinator should occur prior to a nursing mother's return to work from child care leave.
+Consultation with their supervisor and the HR representative should occur prior to a nursing mother's return to work from child care leave.

 • Employees are not entitled to absent themselves from their work stations for this purpose without prior approval.
 Prior approval is normally obtained at the time the initial arrangements are made and a schedule is agreed upon.
 When an employee needs to change a previously agreed upon schedule, the employee must obtain approval to do so.